ABWEBIT/web-components/docs/web-components.md

 class WebComponent extends HTMLElement{}
 ```

-The tag of a web component must contain a hyphen, and it cannot be the first or the last character (example: web-component).\
+The tag of a web component must contain at least one hyphen, which cannot be the first or last character (example: web-component).\
 Registration of a web component is done using the customElements.define() method, which links the tag to its class.
 ```javascript
 customElements.define('web-component',WebComponent);